Ted Trimpa

-Ted Trimpa (born February 12, 1967) is a Democratic strategist, lobbyist and political consultant based in Denver, Colorado.
+Ted Jefferson Trimpa (born February 12, 1967) is a Democratic strategist, lobbyist and political consultant based in Denver, Colorado.
 He is the founder and CEO of Trimpa Group, a consulting firm.
 He serves or has served as a board member for a number of progressive organizations, including the Democracy Alliance, ProgressNow, Third Way, and the Citizen Engagement Laboratory.
 Trimpa serves on the board of Tectonic Theater Project, a New York City-based theater group known for The Laramie Project and 33 Variations.

 Career

 Trimpa is an attorney and political strategist.
 He received his B.A. and his Juris Doctor degree from the University of Denver.
 In 2010, Trimpa founded Trimpa Group, a political consulting and government relations firm specializing in progressive policy advocacy and political strategy at the state and federal levels.
 Trimpa Group has offices in Washington D.C. and Denver, Colorado.

 From 2008 to 2010, Trimpa was a partner at Hogan Lovells and, prior to that, an equity shareholder at Brownstein Hyatt Farber Schreck where he was a member of the government relations group for more than ten years.
 He practiced federal, state, and local legislative law, with a special concentration on public policy, political strategy, and political participation.
 Trimpa's political start was as a legislative aide for U.S. Senator Nancy Kassebaum Baker.

 Trimpa advises a number of progressive donors, including LGBT donors.
 In 2006, Trimpa helped form the Gill Action Fund and developed a strategy to invest in state and local political races to identify candidates that were "building their careers on antigay policies."
 Trimpa also advises donors regarding marijuana legalization at the state level and coined the phrase "weed is the new gay."
 He is also involved in efforts to have states adopt a national popular vote for President of the United States of America.

 Trimpa is active in Colorado politics and has been described as "one of the most important players in Colorado politics that you've probably never heard of."
 In 2008, he brokered an agreement between business and labor, where labor agreed to withdraw four ballot measures opposed by the Colorado business community and 75 Colorado CEOs agreed to publicly oppose right to work and payroll deduction measures.
 He also brought together environmentalists and natural gas companies to pass legislation on health-based emission standards for power plants.
 In 2011, Trimpa was recognized as one of the top five Democratic influencers in Colorado, alongside John Hickenlooper, Tim Gill, Craig Hughes, and Mike Melanson.

 Trimpa took this model for social change and applied it to U.S. foreign policy.
 Trimpa and the Trimpa Group developed the political strategy and advocacy campaign that supported the political environment for President Obama to issue his executive order that began the normalization of relations between the United States and Cuba.